 The ILO report also predicts that a transition to a green economy will lead to a loss of about six million jobs.
 The industries that heavily rely on carbon-based production will be most affected.
 Petroleum extraction and refining are the two major sectors likely to be struck and see job losses of about two million.

-Negative job growth of -0.48% in the Middle East and -0.04% in Africa is forecast if the reliance on mining and fossil fuels continue in these regions.
+Negative job growth of -0.48% in the Middle East and -0.04% in Africa is forecast if the reliance on mining and fossil fuels continues in these regions.
 These regions are the major producers of fossil fuels, and they also involve a lot of mining activities.

 If the transition to the green economy is to be successful, it is essential for other member states to assist low and middle-income countries.
 There are likely to be potential short-term job losses in countries trying to transition to sustainable economies.

-The good thing about a transition to a green economy is that it helps to create a win-win scenario to all countries involved.
+The good thing about a transition to a green economy is that it helps to create a win-win scenario for all countries involved.
 Many states will benefit from the job opportunities that come with this initiative.
 For instance, the jobs that will be created by the green economy are eater than the jobs likely to be lost.
 In this case, the transition brings 24 million new jobs versus six million job losses showing a positive statistic.

-A social dialogue between major stakeholders that include the employees, employers and member states is also vital.
+Social dialogue between major stakeholders that include the employees, employers and member states is also vital.
 Dialogue plays a crucial role in reconciling economic and social objectives with different environmental concerns.
 In most cases, many organizations are concerned about their profit-oriented goals at the expense of the environment.

 It is also vital to put incentives in place for stakeholders like workers so that they can quickly embrace the transition.
 Things like better social insurance and lower fossil use can lead to faster economic growth.
 When many people realize the significance of the program, they are likely to change their behavior according to the ILO.